Feature #1435

 GammaLib would automatically check whether response information is provided with the event file, and if present, the IRF will automatically be used.
 So it won’t be a format change, but rather a change in GCTAObservation.

-#3 Updated by Mayer Michael about 9 years ago
+#3 Updated by Mayer Michael over 9 years ago

 Ok, I see.
 So here is what I think is needed: